Mohammed-Alabri/eLearingGradeBot/README.md

 # eLearingGradeBot
-eLearingGradeBot is a tool to automate the insertion of grades to squ elearing system from csv or xlsx.
+eLearingGradeBot is a tool to automate the insertion of grades to squ elearing system from csv or xlsx file.

 # How to install
 * First you need to install python.